Graves PDO

 Nouvelle Aquitaine

-The red, dry white and sweet white wines from the Graves PDO area are all renowned for their elegance.
-They owe their typicality to the gravelly soil from which the area takes its name.
+The red, dry white, and sweet white wines from the Graves AOC are all celebrated for their elegance.
+Their distinctive character comes from the gravelly soil that gives the region its name.

 What you need to know

-Reputed to be the oldest wine growing area in Bordeaux, Graves owes its development to the English.
-The marriage of Eleanor of Aquitaine to England's King Henry II in 1152 boosted trade between Bordeaux and London.
-The rosés produced in the region, then known as clarets, were exported and very quickly won favor because of their freshness and vivacity.
-Large estates were gradually established, producing high quality wines, and by the end of the 18th century, the wines of Graves were dominating the French, English and Northern European markets.
-The AOC was awarded in 1937.
-However, the diseases of the 19th century and the winter frosts of 1956 set the industry back, and it was only in the 1970s that it recovered its economic success.
+Graves, believed to be the oldest wine-growing region in Bordeaux, owes much of its early growth to the English.
+In 1152, the marriage of Eleanor of Aquitaine to England's King Henry II boosted trade between Bordeaux and London.
+The region's rosés, known then as clarets, quickly gained popularity for their freshness and liveliness.
+Large estates were gradually established, producing high-quality wines that dominated the French, English, and Northern European markets by the late 18th century.
+Although the AOC designation was awarded in 1937, the industry faced setbacks from 19th-century diseases and the harsh winter frosts of 1956.
+It wasn't until the 1970s that Graves regained its economic success.

-The region owes its name to the gravel which overlies its poor, well drained soils.
-The stones reflect the sun and redistribute its heat to the vines, ensuring better maturation of the grapes.
-The climate is mild and temperate, with an ocean influence.
-The area produces red Graves, (dry) white Graves and Graves Supérieures, which are sweet white wines and sweet dessert wines.
-The reds are mainly made from Merlot, to which Cabernet Franc and Cabernet-Sauvignon are added.
-Semillon is the main grape in the whites, complemented by Sauvignon and in the case of the Graves Supérieures, Muscadelle.
-To obtain this last appellation, the grapes must be harvested when they are overripe, through successive sorting processes.
+The region takes its name from the gravel that covers its poor, well-drained soils.
+These stones reflect the sun and redistribute heat to the vines, promoting better grape maturation.
+The climate is mild and temperate, influenced by the nearby ocean.
+Graves produces red wines, dry white wines, and sweet whites, including Graves Supérieures, a category of sweet dessert wines.
+The reds are primarily made from Merlot, with additions of Cabernet Franc and Cabernet Sauvignon.
+Semillon is the main grape in the whites, complemented by Sauvignon Blanc, and for the Graves Supérieures, Muscadelle.
+To qualify for this appellation, the grapes must be harvested at full ripeness through careful, successive sorting.

 Characteristics